aws/aws-cdk-rfcs/text/0001-cdk-update.md

 update on their production stack, it can perform updates without adequate stack update safety checks.
 Releasing a public tool with instant update capability into the CDK may not be the right way to make this functionality public.
-To mitigate this, `accelerate` only runs on stacks that have explicitly opted in to the capability.
+To mitigate this, `accelerate` only runs on explicitly selected stacks, and does not support the `--all` flag.

 ### What changes are required to enable this change?

-1. An implementation of the `cdk deploy --accelerated` command in the CDK toolkit that can examine the Application stacks for updates that can be applied and apply them.
+1. An implementation of the `cdk deploy --accelerated` command in the CDK CLI that can examine the Application stacks for updates that can be applied and apply them.
-2. The CDK toolkit must be able to query a CDK resource for the set of filesystem resources it must monitor for the `--watch` operation, and run a filesystem monitor for that.
+2. The CDK CLI must be able to query a CDK resource for the set of filesystem resources it must monitor for the `--watch` operation, and run a filesystem monitor for that.

 ### Is this a breaking change?